zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide010.md

   ![](images/010/5.PNG)

 - You will take the image settings defaults.
-Check the default `base folder` and if you don't think you have enough disk space to accommodate the image in the default you can change the base folder to a disk where you do have enough space.
-The image requires ....
+Check the default `Base Folder` and if you don't think you have enough disk space to accommodate the image (~7GB) in the default location you can change the base folder to a disk where you do have enough space.

   **Example:**